Together the tight-knit communities of New Denver and Silverton really have it all.

 The Hills Garlic Festival is now located in New Denver and is a discovery for all 5 senses.

-In New Denver The Valhalla Inn, Adventure Domes, Oldham Cottages, Glacier View Cabins and Sweet Dreams Guesthouse all offer charming rooms a short walk away from museums, parks, beaches and restaurants.
+In New Denver The Valhalla Inn and Adventure Domes offer charming rooms a short walk away from museums, parks, beaches and restaurants.

-In Silverton, the Silverton Resort and William Hunter Cabins provide clean, quaint and well appointed private log cabins close to all amenities and activities.
+In Silverton, William Hunter Cabins provide clean, quaint and well appointed private log cabins close to all amenities and activities.

 Visit our accommodation listings for more information.